What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Introduction

-In real-world scenarios, biases are hidden within context rather than overtly stated.
-Typically, associations between demographic terms and bias-related concept terms are concealed within contexts, without explicitly referencing them.
-Specifically, bias-related concepts are usually reflected through depictions of personality traits, actions, behaviors, emotions, and more.
-Meanwhile, demographic identities can be subtly conveyed through indirect descriptors.
-We define this phenomenon as \textbf{Hidden Bias}, where biases are behind the scenes, manifesting through associations between hidden descriptions of demographic identities and concepts within real-world scenarios, without overt reference.
-As shown in Figure~\ref{fig:motivation} example (b), within the same scenario, the male identity is subtly indicated by the name ``George'', while the female identity is represented by ``Margaret''.
-Option A portrays behaviors that implicitly convey the concept of ``bad at math'', whereas Option B reflects the notion of ``good at math''.
-Hidden bias arises when females are consistently associated with the concept depiction of ``bad at math'' while males are linked to the notion of ``good at math'', or vice versa.
+Indeed, real-world biases are rarely expressed in explicit terms.
+Instead, they operate behind the scenes, manifesting through \textbf{semantic-level} associations between demographic identities and bias-related concepts (\textbf{demographic-concept associations}).
+Critically, these concepts are conveyed through depictions of behaviors, emotions, mental activities, and more.
+A single concept can be represented by different descriptions.
+We call this semantic-level measurement manner \textbf{description-based evaluation}, distinguishing it from the term-based methods in prior work.
+Within the same scenario as Figure~\ref{fig:motivation}(a), Option A in Figure~\ref{fig:motivation}(b) portrays behaviors that subtly imply the concept of ``bad at math'', whereas Option B reflects the notion of ``good at math''.
+Bias is detected when females are consistently associated with depictions aligned with the concept of ``bad at math'', while males are linked to ``good at math'', or vice versa.

-To bridge this gap, we propose the Hidden Bias Benchmark (HBB), a systematic framework for evaluating hidden bias through structured test instances.
-Each test instance in HBB consists of a pair of questions, as illustrated in example (b) of Figure~\ref{fig:motivation}.
-As demonstrated, LLMs reinforce stereotypes when biases are subtly hidden within realistic scenarios.
-For instance, while an LLM may reject a direct stereotype (e.g., Figure~\ref{fig:motivation} (a)), it may still unintentionally perpetuate the same bias when the contexts are reframed in a more subtle, contextually hidden manner (Figure~\ref{fig:motivation} (b)).
-In our experiments (details in Section~\ref{sec:ap3}), when we use our HBB to examine the same set of biases tested by BBQ, we observe a significant increase in bias metrics for GPT-4o, illustrating the necessary and significance of investigating the proposed hidden bias.
+Existing works on social bias in LLM focused on superficial demographic-term associations and overlooked the evaluation of demographic-concept associations.
+Toward this, we propose the Description-based Bias Benchmark (DBB) to systematically evaluate social bias.
+With this new benchmark, we find that LLMs often avoid showing bias at the term level (e.g., Figure~\ref{fig:motivation}(a)) but can unintentionally perpetuate the same instance of bias when expressed at the description level (Figure~\ref{fig:motivation}(b)).
+In our experiments (Section~\ref{sec:ap3}), when we use DBB to examine the same set of biases tested by BBQ, we observe a significant increase in bias metrics for GPT-4o, illustrating the necessity and significance of investigating bias in the proposed nuanced setting.
+Data, code, and results are available at \url{https://github.com/JP-25/Description-based-Bias-Benchmark}.